cdev-framework/cdev-sdk/CONTRIBUTING_GUIDE.md

 ### Pushing up work
-Once your work is completed, you can open a pull request against `main`.
-It will then be reviewed and when ready merged back into `main`.
+Once your work is completed, you can open a pull request against `dev`.
+It will then be reviewed and when ready merged back into `dev`.